 The state machine responds to events received from the DAS protocol layer, and from the application that uses the DVS protocol layer.
-These events appear as OnEvent elements that cause the state machine to change from one state to another.
+These events appear as OnParameterPrimitive elements that cause the state machine to change from one state to another.
 The state machine has two states, “idle” and “active”.
 It changes from idle to active when the application first receives a starTrackerData message through the functional interface of DVS.
 Afterward, it remains in the active state until the software is reloaded, if ever.
 The state machine transitions from active to active when there is an attempt to read the attitude data item in the HYDRA_DAS interface.
 The attempt to read that attitude data item is represented by the Parameter element in the activity “read_attitude”, which is designated to executed whenever the state machine enters the “active” state.
 The OnEntry element in the state named “active” specifies to execute the “read_attitude” activity whenever the state machine enters that state.
 The result is that the state machine is continually attempting to read the attitude data item in the HYDRA_DAS interface.
 (This description of the implementation should be more interrupt driven, instead of just spinning in the active state.
 The reading of the starTrackerData item in the functional interface or a clock should cause the read_attitude activity to execute, or the operation could be “set” to cause the read_attitude activity to execute.)

 Device Access Service for Star Tracker

-The interface between DAS and DVS appears in figure x.
+The interface between DAS and DVS appears in Figure 5-11.